 Research output per year

-Miranda completed her MSc and PhD in English Literature at the University of Edinburgh, after several years travelling and working in Europe and Asia, following on from her BA (Hons) in History at University College London.
+She completed her MSc and PhD in English Literature at the University of Edinburgh, after several years travelling and working in Europe and Asia, following on from her BA (Hons) in History at University College London.
 Her travel abroad has included several years in Japan, first as a Monbukagakusho Research Scholar, supported by the Japanese Embassy in London, and later as a Fellow of the Japan Society for the Promotion of Science (JSPS).
-She was awarded an Early Career Fellowship by the Leverhulme Trust in order to pursue work on a book, The Renaissance Extended Mind, which explores parallels (and contrasts) between recent philosophical theories on the embodied and extended mind and analogous ideas in literary, philosophical, and scientific texts circulating between the fifteenth and early-seventeenth century.
+Dr Anderson was awarded an Early Career Fellowship by the Leverhulme Trust to pursue work on a book, The Renaissance Extended Mind, which explores parallels (and contrasts) between recent philosophical theories on the embodied and extended mind and ideas and practices in literary, philosophical, and scientific texts circulating between the fifteenth and early-seventeenth century.

-Miranda is currently working on contemporary literature and culture.
-She was Principal Investigator on the AHRC-funded Art of Distributed Cognition project (£98,886) which involves a collaboration with Talbot Rice Gallery, and the creation of a contemporary art exhibition, The Extended Mind.
-The exhibition explores an array of ways in which aspects of the world beyond our brain, such as our bodies, objects, language, ideas, other people and environments can, and often do, expand our cognitive capacities.
+She was Principal Investigator on the AHRC-funded Art of Distributed Cognition project, curating a contemporary art exhibition, The Extended Mind, with Talbot Rice Gallery (2019-2020).The exhibition explored an array of ways in which aspects of the world beyond our brain, such as our bodies, objects, language, ideas, other people and environments can, and often do, expand our cognitive capacities.
 Along with the History of Distributed Cognition project, this provided an impact case study for REF 2021: Introducing Distributed Cognition to New Audiences (Changing how galleries and museums think about themselves and how people think about them).

-Miranda initiated and was a Research Fellow on the AHRC-funded project A History of Distributed Cognition (2014-18).
+Dr Anderson initiated and was a Research Fellow on the AHRC-funded project A History of Distributed Cognition (2014-18).
 The project explored the expression and suppression of the paradigm of distributed cognition from classical antiquity to the mid-twentieth century and she is an editor on the four volumes published by Edinburgh University Press (2018-20).

 She edited an interdisciplinary book on the history of the mirror as an object and as an image in art and texts, The Book of the Mirror.
 She has also published several papers on her research in Japan with Prof. Hiroshi Ishiguro; these explore the implications of robotics for understandings of human nature.
 More generally, her recent publications examine relations between research in philosophy of mind and cognitive science and in the arts and humanities, and considers the ways in which these disciplines can inform each other.
 She is also interested in how the digital humanities can contribute to our reading of literary texts, particularly in terms of assessing the attribution of aesthetic qualities.

-Miranda was a collaborator on network grants funded by the Royal Society of Edinburgh and the AHRC on the 'Cognitive Experience of Verbal versus Screen-based Narrative and the Potential Role of the Episodic Memory System'.
+Dr Anderson was a collaborator on network grants funded by the Royal Society of Edinburgh and the AHRC on the 'Cognitive Experience of Verbal versus Screen-based Narrative and the Potential Role of the Episodic Memory System'.

-Miranda was an Associate Researcher on The Balzan Project, based at St John's College, Oxford, and directed by Prof. Terence Cave.
+Dr Anderson was an Associate Researcher on The Balzan Project, based at St John's College, Oxford, and directed by Prof. Terence Cave.
 This interdisciplinary project explored the topic of ‘Literature as an Object of Knowledge’ and focused on cognitive approaches to literary studies.

-• Advanced Research Methods (SPS/EFI), Distributed Cognition Workshop
+• Advanced Research Methods (SPS/EFI) Workshop

 • Mind, Subjectivity and Literature